 - 1/3 Cup queso fresco crumbled

 - 1/2 red onion pickled

 - Meanwhile, in a small bowl, stir together Greek yogurt, garlic, chili powder, lime zest and ½ of the lime juice.
-Add water, 1 Tablespoon at a time, until salad dressing consistency is achieved.
+Add water, a tablespoon at a time, until the consistency is right.

 - In a large bowl combine kale, salt and remaining lime juice.
 Gently massage the kale for 15 seconds to soften.